junxit/us-congress-code/title-16/chapter-1/sec-410ddd.md

     - **(B)** For the purposes of this paragraph, the Secretary is authorized to accept from non-Federal sources, and to utilize for purposes of this section, any money so contributed.
 With the approval of the Secretary, any donation of property, services, or goods from a non-Federal source may be considered as a contribution of funds from a non-Federal source for the purposes of this paragraph.
   - **(4)** *Acquisition of real property* For the purposes of the park, the Secretary may acquire only by donation such lands, interests in lands, and improvements thereon within the park as are needed for essential visitor contact and interpretive facilities.
   - **(5)** *Other property, funds, and services* The Secretary may accept donated funds, property, and services to carry out this section.
 - **(f)** *General management plan* Not later than the end of the second fiscal year beginning after November 12, 1996, the Secretary shall submit to the Committee on Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a general management plan for the park and shall implement such plan as soon as practically possible.
-The plan shall be prepared in accordance with section 1a–7(b) of this title and other applicable law.
+The plan shall be prepared in accordance with section 100502 of title 54 and other applicable law.
 - **(g)** *Authorization of appropriations*
   - **(1)** *In general* Except as provided in paragraph (2), there are authorized to be appropriated such sums as may be necessary to carry out annual operations and maintenance with respect to the park and to carry out the activities under subsection (d) of this section.
   - **(2)** *Exceptions* In carrying out this section—